webplatform/docs/css/properties/transition/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Code=transition:background-color 1s 2s;
+|Code=transition:background-color 1s ease;
 }}
 }}
 {{Notes_Section
 |Notes====Remarks===
-The version of this property using a vendor prefix, '''-ms-transition''', has been deprecated.
+Some browsers have started to remove the prefix from these properties, including Internet Explorer 10.

 To ensure compatibility in the future, applications using this property with a vendor prefix should be updated accordingly.
 |Import_Notes====Syntax===
 <code>'''transition: ''''''[''' ''transition-property'' '''{{!}}{{!}}''' ''transition-duration'' '''{{!}}{{!}}''' ''transition-timing-function'' '''{{!}}{{!}}''' ''transition-delay'' ''']''' '''[''' ,  '''[''' ''transition-property'' '''{{!}}{{!}}''' ''transition-duration'' '''{{!}}{{!}}''' ''transition-timing-function'' '''{{!}}{{!}}''' ''transition-delay'' ''']''' ''']''' *</code>
 }}